beeware/batavia/docs/internals/contributing.rst

 Fedora
 ~~~~~~
-Go to http://phantomjs.org/download.html and download the file for your distro.
+Go to http://phantomjs.org/download.html and download the file for your architecuture
+i.e. `64bit` or `32bit`.

 .. _64bit https://bitbucket.org/ariya/phantomjs/downloads/phantomjs-2.1.1-linux-x86_64.tar.bz2
 .. _32bit https://bitbucket.org/ariya/phantomjs/downloads/phantomjs-2.1.1-linux-i686.tar.bz2
 Unpack the file to your prefered location and add the bin directory to your PATH environment variable.